politanch/swissdd/README.md

 By now, the package wraps the real time data on vote sundays.
 On vote sundays from 12:00 on, the datastream is continuosly updated, until the data for all municipalities is complete and the final results are available.
 We plan to integrate the data for past votes into the package as soon as it will be made available via the same web service.

-So far, the package provides two functions (one of federal and the other for cantonal votes).
+So far, the package provides two functions (one for federal votes and one for cantonal votes).

 ´
 devtools::install_github(politanch/swissdd)